mconbere/Resume/README.md

 -------

-In a former life, I spent a very long time tweaking the exact layout of my résumé, which was written in a very fragile LaTeX class.
+In a former life, I spent a very long time tweaking the exact layout of my r√©sum√©, which was written in a very fragile LaTeX class.
 I enjoyed having the precise layout control that this method provided, but since then I have not spent as much time worrying about formatting text for printing.

 Now I spend far more time thinking about how to format data for parsing.
-I thought that as a method of screening future potential employers, I would provide my résumé in a clearly defined format.
-Thus I present a well-defined protocol detailing my résumé, and the requisite tools to parse such a résumé.
+I thought that as a method of screening future potential employers, I would provide my r√©sum√© in a clearly defined format.
+Thus I present a well-defined protocol detailing my r√©sum√©, and the requisite tools to parse such a r√©sum√©.

 Components
 ----------